LuoRongLuoRong/records/README_en.md

 I will record here what I have learned from my study and work in the Software Engineering Laboratory at School of Computer Science and Technology in Fudan University in three years.

 I am a Master Student.
-Recently I am interested in software analysis due to my current work.
+Recently I am interested in software analysis due to my current work (autumn in 2021).
+But now (spring in 2022), I have not found my key study target.
+What I am doing is to prepare for future work by helping my leader do some trivial things.
+I will try my best!

 #### Expected contents are as follows: